mattduffield/frontendcreator/login.md

 The following are the steps to login and start using the application.

 ## User Account
 In order to use the application, you will need an account.
 Every user will have a profile associated with it that will determine your permissions within the application.
-The same security infrascture that is in place in the application is available for the applications that you create.
+The same security infrastructure that is in place in the application is available for the applications that you create.

 ## Logging In
 You will need a username and password.
 Please contact <support@frontendcreator.com> to request a username and password.